GRE Success Story - How to improve your GRE score from 299 to 320+?

 I began preparing again for GRE in November 2017.
 I scored 322 Q 168 V 154.

 For verbal RC, I read articles from aldaily.com which has a plethora of free dense literature articles.
-But even after reading those on regular basis for a long time, I wasn’t able to improve any score not even 2-3 points.
+But even after reading those on a regular basis for a long time, I wasn’t able to improve any score not even 2-3 points.
 I was actually approaching passages the wrong way which was reading the passage quickly and later while solving questions going back and forth in the passage in search of answers.
 I changed my approach to “active reading” and employed three things while practicing RC:

 1. Reading slowly (especially at the beginning of the passage) and reading in one go.